TylerFeemster/SafariNet/README.md

 After Iteration 2, I was still a bit disappointed in the counting performance for species appearing in large groups, i.e. the giraffes and zebras.
 So, I normalized the counts by the standard deviation across each class on the training data.
 This allowed the computed loss to be less biased between the classes.
 I also weighted the counting loss twice as much as the classification loss since the classification loss was generally ~2x as large as the counting loss.
 When the predictions were claculated, I multiplied by the same standard deviations to make the scores between the models fair.
 Across scores, Iteration 3 performed the best much more frequently, and when it didn't have the best score, it was a close second.

+## Model

+Note that the loss function is defined to be the sum of two loss functions: `MSELoss()` and `BCEWithLogitsLoss()`.
+This is inspired by the loss function used in the paper by Song and Qui.
+These are natural choices for (1) the regression task and (2) the classification task.
+The use of `BCEWithLogitsLoss()` (instead of `nn.CrossEntropyLoss()`) means that we use the sigmoid function (instead of the softmax function) as the activation function for the last layer of the classification branch.
+This is better suited to our dataset since there are many images with more than one type of animal present.
+Softmax would force the class probabilities to sum to 1, but our dataset does not have mutually exclusive labels.

 ## Scoring

 Counting Task - Relative Root Mean Squared Errors